aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 Your Lambda function IAM Role must have `dynamodb:GetItem`, `dynamodb:PutItem`, `dynamodb:UpdateItem` and `dynamodb:DeleteItem` IAM permissions before using this feature.

 ???+ note
-    If you're using our example [AWS Serverless Application Model (SAM)](#required-resources), it already adds the required permissions.
+    If you're using one of our [examples below](#required-resources) the required permissions are already included.

 ### Required resources